matteeyah/respondo/docs/tickets.md

 `https://app.respondohub.com/brands/{BRAND_ID}/external_tickets.json` using
 [this format](https://docs.respondohub.com/external_ticket_format).

-You will need a `Personal Access Token` for creating external tickets.
+You need a `Personal Access Token` for creating external tickets.
 You can review existing and create new tokens on the `User Settings` page.